quyunye/Visual-Loading-Tool/README.md

 # Visual-Loading-Tool
-Visual loading pages, that can be used in various projects.
+## Visual loading pages, that can be used in various projects.
+### Be applied in HTML, JS, CSS Project

 1. Preloading-Timing-Controlled-Edition
 2. Time-Interval-Controlled-Edition